awsdocs/aws-parallelcluster-user-guide/doc_source/pre_post_install.md

 The following configuration settings are used to define pre\-install and post\-install actions and arguments\.

 ```
 # URL to a preinstall script.
-This is executed before any of the boot_as_* scripts are run
+This is run before any of the boot_as_* scripts are run
 # (no default)
 pre_install = https://<bucket-name>.s3.amazonaws.com/my-pre-install-script.sh
 # Arguments to be passed to preinstall script
 # (no default)
 pre_install_args = argument-1 argument-2
 # URL to a postinstall script.
-This is executed after any of the boot_as_* scripts are run
+This is run after any of the boot_as_* scripts are run
 # (no default)
 post_install = https://<bucket-name>.s3.amazonaws.com/my-post-install-script.sh
 # Arguments to be passed to postinstall script